 For over 100 years the residents of Northport, a small town in northeast Washington near the Canadian border, have been and continue to be poisoned by the heavy metal toxins released by Teck Cominco, a smelter in Trail B.C.
 Canada.

-Teck Cominco (now known as Teck) is one of the world’s largest lead and zinc smelting plants in the world.
+Teck Cominco, (now known as Teck Resources), is one of the world’s largest lead and zinc smelting plants in the world.
 Since 1906 the smelter’s processing of ore concentrates produce lead, zinc, cadmium, sulfuric acid and a number of other products.
-The waste, or discharge, from this smelting process is released in two ways; water and air.
+The waste, or discharge, from the smelting process contains dangerous heavy metal toxins and is released in two ways; water and air.

 The solid discharge is known as slag.
 The slag is a black, glass like material that resembles sand.
-It is made up of heavy metal toxins such as arsenic, cadmium, lead, manganese and copper, just to name a few.
-From 1906 – 1996 Teck disposed of this slag through specially designed pipes that dumped it directly into the Columbia River.
-Teck reasoned that, due to the velocity of the Columbia River, the slag would dilute enough before it would cross the Canadian Border and come to a populated area.
-Unfortunately Teck was wrong.
+It is made up of heavy metal toxins such as arsenic, cadmium, lead, manganese, mercury and chromium, just to name a few.
+From 1906 – 1996 Teck disposed of 450 tons of slag a DAY through specially designed pipes that dumped the toxins directly into the Columbia River.
+Teck reasoned that, due to the velocity of the Columbia River, the slag would dilute enough before it would cross the Canadian Border and come to populated areas.
+Unfortunately, Teck was wrong.
 The practice of disposing the slag into the river was stopped in 1996.
 It was estimated at that time that Teck had dumped approximately 9.8 million tons of slag into the river, and concern was growing regarding the impact the slag was having on the environment and human health.

-Teck documented dumping up to 450 tons of slag A DAY into the Columbia River from 1906 – 1996.
-Contrary to Teck’s theory, the slag was not being diluted by the time it crossed the border into the United States.
-It barely even began dispersing until it was approximately 3 miles downriver, in the United States.
-It is here the water in the river slows down.
-Unfortunately the area in which the river first begins to slow, which then creates an environment for the slag to disperse and settle, was through the first populated area it came to, Northport, Washington.
+Contrary to Teck’s theory, the slag was not being diluted by the time it reached a populated area.
+Approximately 3 miles down river from the release point the Columbia crosses over into Washington State.
+It is here the water in the river begins to slow down.
+Unfortunately, the area where the river first begins to slow, which then creates an environment for the slag to disperse and settle, was through the first populated area it came to, Northport, Washington.

 The population of Northport is, and has been, stable at around 310 people in town and approximately 65 living just outside the town limits.
 It is a rural community that utilizes the river not only for livelihood but for recreation as well.
 The farmers and ranchers irrigate their crops and water their livestock with the river water; the children grow up learning to swim in the river, especially in the swimming holes.
 The swimming holes, or pot holes, are pools of river water that overflow into deep recesses of the land.
 The recessed area fills up with river water and the water becomes warm due to the heat of the summer sun.
 40 years ago these warm pools of water became the perfect place for children to splash, swim and spend a good portion of their summer days in.
 It also became the perfect place for the slag from the river water to settle to the bottom, banks, and adjacent area around the “swimming hole”.
 As the children would spend endless summer days enjoying the river and the swimming holes they didn’t know they were slowly being poisoned by the toxins a smelter, three miles upstream, had carelessly released over decades.